Eco Cinema: More Than National Geographic

 Penguins just like us

-Luc Jacquet used a similar logic in creating his 2006 Oscar-winning film March of the Penguins – just with animals.
+Luc Jacquet used a similar logic in creating his 2006 Oscar-winning film March of the Penguins – but with animals instead.
 The Frenchman described the yearly journey of the emperor penguins, which travel thousands of kilometres to find the perfect partner and start a family.

-Had the Boston transcendentalists of the likes of Ralph Waldo Emerson and Henry David Thoreau had cameras, operators and a few years to work on a film, they would probably shoot films like Reggio.
+Had the Boston transcendentalists of the likes of Ralph Waldo Emerson and Henry David Thoreau had cameras, operators and a few years to work on a film, they would have probably shot films like Reggio.

 The director and would-be monk is a true philosopher of wildlife films.
-The subsequent parts of his documentary series show a world spiralling out of control because of the actions of mankind.
-Majestic frames illustrating the beauty and purity of nature, clash with shots depicting the damage done to the planet by humans.
+The subsequent parts of his documentary series show a world spiralling out of control due to the actions of mankind.
+Majestic frames, illustrating the beauty and purity of nature, clash with shots depicting the damage done to the planet by humans.

 Koyaanisqatsi started trends of filming nature documentaries engaged in the journalistic discourse fighting to save the planet from oblivion as well as philosophical nature films.
 It is no coincidence that it was Ron Fricke, before his debut as the cameraman of Koyaanisqatsi, who produced two other films of the genre – Baraka (1992) and Samsara (2011).
 He developed a style of nature documentaries based solely on breath-taking imagery –unnecessary commentary would only disturb the carefully crafted narration and drama created by the shots themselves and editing.

-Without Fricke’s and Reggio’s films, world-renowned nature films such as Claude Nuridsany and Marie Pérennou’s Microcosmos (1996) or Jacques Perrin, Jacques Cluzaud and Michel Debats’ Winged Migration (2001) and Seasons (2015) would likely have never come into being.
+Without Fricke’s and Reggio’s films, other world-renowned nature films – such as Claude Nuridsany and Marie Pérennou’s Microcosmos (1996) or Jacques Perrin, Jacques Cluzaud and Michel Debats’ Winged Migration (2001) and Seasons (2015) – would likely have never come into being.

-Today, nature documentaries serve many purposes. they do not only exist to teach and entertain but also to nurture respect for nature and remind mankind that our world is not to be taken for granted.
+Today, nature documentaries serve many purposes.
+They exist not only teach and entertain but also to nurture respect for nature and remind mankind that our world is not to be taken for granted.
 But is cinema still able to change the world and people’s minds?